Sandroyd Prep School

 In keeping with most of the prep schools I review these days it’s weekly and flexi boarding provision at Sandroyd although plenty of children board full time (the majority of children board at least a few nights a week, and the number of pupils choosing to board is on the up) and all pupils in Years 7 and 8 board.
 The boys’ Common Room used to be the aforementioned Pitt-Rivers’ bedroom and table footballs, pool tables and table tennis abound.
 In fact, boarding is so popular here than most children lower down the school board at some point.
 Evening activities include free swimming or full use of the gym or art block, while weekends (an impressive 50% of boarders, 70 kids, stay for the weekends, with some even more busy than that) are packed with camping, horse riding, Sunday lunches with the staff or chilling with the sheep that wander freely in the grounds.
 There is no need for expensive flashy trips to Laser Quest or paint balling – indeed, they rarely offer that here – this is good, old-fashioned childhood fun.

-Alastair Speers is the man at the helm at Sandroyd (the good news is that he has only been here three years and he and his wife, Alice, have two little ones at the Walled Garden, so he’s here to stay) and his vision and passion for Sandroyd are positively contagious.
+Alastair Speers is the man at the helm at Sandroyd (the good news is that he has only been here five years and he and his wife, Alice, have children in Year 2 and Year 4, so he’s here to stay) and his vision and passion for Sandroyd are positively contagious.
 While the academic results are outstanding, he believes that a Sandroyd education offers much more than just academic excellence.
 He aims for Sandroyd to provide an exceptional education that allows each pupil to fulfil all aspects of their potential: academic, artistic, sporting, cultural and social.
 Jargon aside, I took away far more than this from my visit.
 A childhood at Sandroyd seems nurturing (the pastoral care is central to everything they do here and every day starts with a staff meeting where they talk in detail about the children, so any problems can be quickly picked up and acted on), friendly, challenging and most of all, properly traditional.
 While the academic side is forward-looking, down-time involves little technology but a whole heap of old-fashioned pursuits like bike riding, board games, exploring and generally just being a kid.

 Its idyllic environment in acres of parkland, the importance placed on pastoral care and its small size make it stand out but more than that, Sandroyd is unique when it comes to being a proper (read ‘old-fashioned’ but in a good way) prep school.
 The school is ambitious academically but not at the expense of the pupils’ childhoods, which they believe should be relished, enjoyed and remembered fondly.
 Sandroyd is a true mixture of old and new – while the facilities are brand-spankingly exciting and the education modern, forward-thinking and iPad-using, parents are buying into a traditional school where children can experience a real childhood, outdoorsy and where they can get their hands and knees thoroughly dirty.
 Or ride their ponies beautifully.
 Or both!